18F/myusa-ux/research/usability/sprint28_agencies-script.md

 What you're going to see is an interactive mockup -- more like a PDF than a real webpage.
 Some links will work, and some won't.

-_Does the participant have any questions?_
+Does the participant have any questions?

 _Paste Invision link into video conferencing_

+Explain visit scenario based on role

 ## Test
 ### Landing page